19th Summer Olympics 1968. History of the Summer Olympics

 Leonid Zhabotinsky (weightlifting, over 90 kg)

-Eduard Vinokurov, Umar Mavlikhanov, Vladimir Nazlymov, Victor Sidyak, Mark Rakita (fencing, saber, team competition)
+Eduard Vinokurov, Umar Mavlikhanov, Vladimir Nazlymov, Victor Sidyak, Mark Rakita (fencing, saber, team competitions)

 Elena Novikova (fencing, foil, individual championship)

-Galina Gorokhova, Alexandra Zabelina, Elena Novikova, Tatyana Samusenko, Svetlana Chirkova (fencing, foil, team competition)
+Galina Gorokhova, Alexandra Zabelina, Elena Novikova, Tatyana Samusenko, Svetlana Chirkova (fencing, foil, team competitions)

 Silver medals (32)